What is Circumcision?

 At One Healthcare we can book you in to see a specialist Urology surgeon, usually within 48 hours, for an initial consultation.
 Circumcision procedures are available at the One Ashford Hospital in Kent and the One Hatfield Hospital in Hertfordshire.

 You can use your private medical insurance or pay for your Circumcision treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.
+If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.

 - Fast access to diagnostics including MRI, Xray and Ultrasound